 Dr. Stankovic is a board-certified ear and skull base surgeon and a Ph.D.-trained auditory neuroscientist.
-Her medical education includes a medical degree from Harvard (Magna Cum Laude), Internship in General Surgery at the Massachusetts General Hospital, Residency in Otolaryngology - Head and Neck surgery at Harvard and Massachusetts Eye and Ear, and Fellowship in Neurotology - Skull Base Surgery at Harvard and Mass.
-Eye and Ear.
+Her medical education includes a medical degree from Harvard Medical School (magna cum laude), an internship in general surgery at Massachusetts General Hospital, a residency in otolaryngology—head and neck surgery at Mass.
+Eye and Ear/Harvard Medical School, and a fellowship in neurotology—skull base surgery at Mass.
+Eye and Ear/Harvard Medical School.

-Her scientific training includes B.S. degrees in Physics and in Biology from the Massachusetts Institute of Technology (MIT), PhD degree in Auditory Neuroscience from MIT, and post-doctoral training in Molecular Neuroscience at Harvard Medical School and Boston Children's Hospital.
+Her scientific training includes bachelor degrees in physics and in biology from Massachusetts Institute of Technology (MIT), a Ph.D. degree in auditory neuroscience from MIT, and post-doctoral training in molecular neuroscience at Harvard Medical School and Boston Children's Hospital.

 Her clinical and research work drives and reinforces one another.
 Her involvement in cutting-edge research gives her patients the opportunity to participate in clinical trials that could lead to breakthroughs in addressing the problems of participating patients, while advancing the knowledge frontier of the auditory field.

-Otology/Neurotology, including hearing loss in adults and children, cochlear implants and other implantable hearing devices, acoustic neuromas (vestibular schwannomas), otosclerosis, cholesteatoma, tumors of temporal bone.
+Otology/neurotology, including hearing loss in adults and children, cochlear implants and other implantable hearing devices, acoustic neuromas (vestibular schwannomas), otosclerosis, cholesteatoma, and tumors of temporal bone.

 Degeneration and regeneration of the inner ear, development of novel diagnostic and prognostic tools for hearing loss, mechanisms of sensorineural hearing loss due to acoustic neuromas (vestibular schwannomas), otosclerosis, and noise trauma.